FlipsideCrypto/ibc-models-template/README.md

 ## Repo Set Up
 1. Create a new repository from the [ibc-models-template](https://github.com/FlipsideCrypto/ibc-models-template)
 2. Update all references to `<ibc_chain>` to the new chain name, in lowercase by using find and replace
-3. Update the fsc-evm package version in `packages.yml` to the latest version
+3. Update the fsc-ibc package version in `packages.yml` to the latest version
 4. Set up the rest of the dbt project, where applicable, including but not limited to:
     - `dbt_project.yml` (enable/disable packages, vars, etc.)
     - `.github/workflows` (update tags, etc.)